-I remember reading a book by a guy named Brendon Burchard called Millionaire Messenger, which I briefly mentioned in a post about two years ago, where his premise is that all of us are experts to someone, and we can turn that expertise into a career if we learn how to do it and have the confidence to do it.
-That kind of thing makes great sense to me, as in 2 days I’ll be celebrating my 12th year in business for myself.
-I guess that means I had that part figured out already to some degree.
+I remember reading a book by a guy named Brendon Burchard called Millionaire Messenger.
+His premise is that all of us are experts to someone, and we can turn that expertise into a career if we learn how to do it and have the confidence to do it.
+That kind of thing makes great sense to me, and it’s also motivational.

-However, you don’t have to always be making money at something to be considered an expert at it, or at least be trying to be an expert at it.
-I’ll go out on a limb and say that I might not have a skyrocking ranking when it comes to blogging, and yet I’d like to consider myself an expert at it.
-I actually gave a presentation on business blogging a year and a half ago that went over really well.
-Speaking in front of around 60 people or so, who crammed into a little room to hear me talk for about 45 minutes and seemed to enjoy themselves helped give me a bit of a boost that maybe I knew something of which I spoke.
+You don’t have to always be making money at something to be considered an expert, or at least be trying to be an expert.
+I’ll go out on a limb and say that I might not have a skyrocketing ranking when it comes to blogging or YouTube videos, and yet I’d like to consider myself an expert on the first one, if not the second.
+I’ve given live presentations on numerous topics, including a presentation on business blogging many years ago that went over really well.

 But that’s not all.
-I also consider myself an expert on the topic of leadership and management, and to that degree 33% of the articles on my business blog are on that specific topic.
-Add to that the reality that I wrote a book on leadership and, until the last few months, also wrote a newsletter on the topic, and you could say that I’ve proven myself to be knowledgeable on the subject
+I also consider myself an expert on the topic of leadership and management, and to that degree 33% of the articles on my business blog are on those specific topics.
+Add to that the reality that I wrote a book on leadership (actually two) and you could say that I’ve proven myself to be knowledgeable on the subject.

-2. Longevity – I’ve been writing and talking about leadership for 12 years now.
-I’ve been a healthcare finance consultant for 12 years now, with just about 30 years in the arena.
-I’ve been writing about leadership for that same period of time and blogging about it for 8 years, and I’ve been writing about blogging for 6 years now.
-For that matter I’ve been writing in some form or another for 33 years, which has prompted more than 3,500 articles online and nearly 100 songs and lyrics copyrighted; I hadn’t talked about writing earlier but I don’t necessarily consider myself an expert at that, even with the longevity.
+I’ve been writing and talking about leadership for 20 years now, if I include my newsletters.
+I’ve been a health care finance consultant for 21 1/2 years, with 40 years in the arena come August (now I’m feeling old).
+I’ve been writing about leadership for that same period of time and blogging about it for 16 years, and I’ve been writing about blogging for 13 years.
+For that matter I’ve been writing in some form or another for 50 years (as I discovered some of my earliest missives last summer), which has prompted more than 6,000 articles online and nearly 250 songs and lyrics copyrighted (I was even a member of ASCAP!).; I hadn’t talked about writing earlier but I don’t necessarily consider myself an expert at that, even with the longevity.